solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

     );
     ```

-6. Run the following to import the data from the temp tables to the main tables:
+6. Run the following to import the data from the temporary tables to the main tables:

     ```sql
     INSERT INTO listings